Integrated feral pig control

 - Establish a benchmark of the impact of feral pigs on your property.
 This will be used to measure the effectiveness of your control programs.

 Use the information you have gained from monitoring to:

 - monitor the progress and success of your control program

 - vary and improve your program.

 It is important to continue monitoring on an ongoing basis to detect and treat any re-infestation of feral pigs on your property.

-Effective feral pig control utilises all the available control measures that are feasible on your property.
+Effective feral pig control uses all the available control measures that are suitable on your property.
 Every individual feral pig should be exposed to as many different control measures as possible to make your property an undesirable environment for feral pigs.

 Consider seasonal movements of feral pigs and your ability to access areas of feral pig activity.
 Time your control program to manage feral pigs prior to the time of year when they cause the most damage.

 Drier times when less food is available will be more suitable for baiting and trapping.
 Aerial shooting may be suitable during wetter seasons when food is plentiful.

 Conduct a second round of monitoring after your control program: